konrad/2018-01-10-RNA-Seq-Workshop_Guwahati/Installation.md

   installation](https://help.ubuntu.com/community/WindowsDualBoot) in
   case you want Windows and Ubuntu installed on the same machine

-After the installation and the first log-in you migh be asked to update the system.
+After the installation and the first log-in you might be asked to update the system.
 Please do so.
 As we will need the terminal application quite often we will add it to our favorite applications.
 For this click on the button icon with the nine dots